PepperDev/micro-container/README.md

     the value before is considered in the host and after in the instance

     -w workdir
-        overlay workdir default to "${appdir}/work", must be in the same filesystem as upperdir
+        overlay work directory default to "${appdir}/work", must be in the same filesystem as upperdir